Six operations on dg enhancements of derived categories of sheaves: Four operations

-\begin{remark} Here are some trivial facts that are frequently used in the rest of this section.
+\begin{remark} Here are some trivial facts that are frequently used in the following.
 Let $(\mathcal{X}, \mathcal{O})$ be a $\kk$-ringed site.
-Any quasi-isomorphism in $\C(\mathcal{X})$ between h-injective objects is invertible in the homotopy category $[\C(\mathcal{X})]$.
+Any quasi-isomorphism in $\C(\mathcal{X})$ between h-injective objects is invertible in the homotopy category $[\ul\C(\mathcal{X})]$.
 In particular, the $\KK$-functor $\ii$ maps quasi-isomorphisms to homotopy equivalences.
 The $\KK$-functor $\ee$ obviously maps quasi-isomorphisms to quasi-isomorphisms. \end{remark}

 \begin{remark} Subsequent constructions will depend on the fixed data.
 Nevertheless the constructions obtained from different choices are easy to compare.
 We will explain this in two examples, see Remarks~\ref{rem:compare-alpha_*-different-ii} and \ref{rem:compare-alpha^*-different-ee}. \end{remark}